Interstate 87 (New York): Adirondack Northway

-Off the Thruway, I-87 and I-90 overlap for a half-mile (0.5 mi) along I-90's toll-free path through the Albany area.
+Off the Thruway, I-87 and I-90 overlap for a half mile (0.5 mi) along I-90's toll-free path through the Albany area.
 The brief concurrency ends at exit 1 of the Adirondack Northway in Guilderland, a junction also numbered as exit 1 on I-90.
 The Adirondack Northway and I-87 are still separate routes that share the same path; the Northway itself actually begins not at I-87/I-90 but about 1 mi south from its interchange, the Northway reaches its southern terminus at Western Ave (US 20), and then joins with I-87 for the rest of its route.
-I-87 turns to head north toward the Canadian border at Champlain while I-90 continues east toward downtown Albany and Rensselaer County.
+I-87 turns to head north toward the Canada–United States border at Champlain while I-90 continues east toward downtown Albany and Rensselaer County.
 South of this point, the Northway feeds into a 0.86 mi expressway spur known locally as Fuller Road Alternate, which links I-87 and I-90 to US 20.
 Fuller Road Alternate is designated as New York State Route 910F (NY 910F), an unsigned reference route, by NYSDOT.
 In 2004, NYSDOT ceremonially designated the entire 176 mi Northway as the Adirondack Veterans Memorial Highway.

+The Northway, the part of Interstate 87 (I-87) north of the New York State Thruway, was built in segments, which became I-87 as they were completed and linked to the pre-existing route.
+Construction began in the late 1950s on the portion of the Northway between the Thruway and NY 7 near Latham, and it was completed in 1960.